sethuster/henry_meds_sdet_challenge/README.md

     5. How is the data provided to this application?
     6. How can I setup / teardown test data?

-Once those question are answered, I start to begin building some test scenarios.
+Once those questions are answered suffciently, I start to begin building some test scenarios.

 ### Test Brainstorming - Initial Review
 1. Verify I have access to the application under test - Confirmed